 “Curse you!”
 Danae laughed.
 “You are the killer of joys, the spoiler of funs.
 But I won’t forget my pledge to Daddy.
 I promise.”

 “What are you doing tonight?
 Anything fun with Dave?”
 Darcey and Clint were going dancing.
-His ribs were nearly healed completely and bruising was almost gone, and it was only tender when he overexerted now.
+His ribs had healed, and the bruising was almost gone.
+It was only tender when he overexerted now.
 It would be his first time dancing since he was injured.

 “Yeah, we might stay in tonight.
 Listen to music.”
-Danae got an impish grin on her face.
+Danae got a mischievous grin on her face.
 “Maybe I’ll sketch him nude.”

 “Danae Elizabeth!”
 Darcey scolded her.
 “Don’t make me tell Daddy.”